Electrode-iOS/ELWebService/docs/Swallow-Programming-Guide.md

     .responseError { error in
         print("I AM ERROR \(error)")
     }
+    .resume()
 ```

 Request methods like `GET()` return a `ServiceTask` object that represents the lifetime of a given `NSURLSessionDataTask`.
 The handler methods return their `self` instance which enables you to chain handlers resulting in concise and expressive code.

 After the response is received handlers are invoked in the order of which they are declared.
-By default all handlers are run on the main thread but you can also specify a dispatch queue for running elsewhere.
+By default all handlers are run on a background queue.

 ## Handling JSON